We tried and tested all 22 peloton foam rolling classes. Here are the top 5 we recommend you should do after your next long and strenuous bike ride.

 I don’t think that using an 18-inch foam roller is the best way to target large muscle groups like the upper back, neck, and chest.

-To get to those little corners, I recommend you should be using a double lacrosse ball or a massage roller.
+To get to those little corners, I recommend you use a double lacrosse ball or a massage roller.
 These tools have a much smaller diameter and can penetrate to these muscles more precisely.

 See the video below from BuildLean (starts at 1:39) where they explain how to use smaller rollers to get to the upper back more effectively.